 About MIQ – History and Impact

 MIQ has been in use since 2001 (initially deployed as ASP pages) and is currently in version 8.x, compatible with most common database systems.
-The longest-running project has been active since 2007 (a german regulatory medical association), and the largest deployment involved its use at a major airport in Germany.
+The longest-running project has been active since 2007 (a German regulatory medical association), and the largest deployment involved its use at a major airport in Germany.
 Over the course of decades, MIQ has successfully processed and collected billions of data records across the healthcare and construction sectors.

 Data is stored in an object-based manner: regardless of the original data type, all fields are saved as text values.
 This approach ensures maximum flexibility for downstream data processing and avoids premature interpretation or filtering – an advantage that is particularly relevant in scientific or regulatory data analysis.

-Where needed, transactional safety and database constraints can be implemented based on the intended use.
+Where required, transactional safety and database constraints can be implemented based on the intended use.
 However, these features are not part of the MIQ standard release and can be added as project-specific extensions.
 The same principle applies to security APIs designed to separate research data from sensitive, personally identifiable information (PII).

 Use Cases